-Dan Murphy is an Alice Springs-based artist, who was born in 1963 in Melbourne, arriving in Alice Springs 1994 and making Central Australia his home.
+An Alice Springs based artist in Australia, Dan Murphy who was born in 1963 in Melbourne, arrived in Alice Springs in 1994, making Central Australia his home.
 He is renowned for his art made out of scrap metal from cars.

 A self taught artist, Dan has established a reputation within the NT and nationally as an innovative sculptor and highly regarded artist.

 Dan produces works of small-scale as well as major collector’s pieces and commissions.
 His works constructed from found metallic materials including fencing wire, roofing iron and old car panels have a distinctive Territory feel.
 His exhibitions have been highly successful.
 Over the years, Dan has participated in a number of community arts projects in remote communities and in Alice Springs.
 These include, facilitating small scale bush toys in Santa Teresa as part of the Fencing Shed Project and constructing a monumental 18 meter long metal caterpillar at the Alice Springs Cultural Precinct.

 Dan Murphy works are in public and private collections both in Australia and overseas.
 Some of his works can be seen around Alice Springs in private and public locations.